THE VFA PIONEER HISTORIES PROJECT

 JW: I see.
 Wow.

-Sometimes that’s in a facility, sometimes that’s coming to help you in your home, and these were concepts that in the ’70s were new.
-Then, when I wanted to go back to teaching, the common knowledge in Fairfax County was if you took a long-term sub position – I knew I didn’t want to do daily substitution, that’s babysitting and I didn’t want to have anything to do with that – but the two long-term jobs I took were women who were going on maternity leave.
+Then, when I wanted to go back to teaching, the common belief in Fairfax County was if you took a long-term sub position you were more likely to land a contract position.I knew I didn’t want to do daily substitution, that’s babysitting and I didn’t want to have anything to do with that The two long-term jobs I took were for women who were going on maternity leave.
 This was in the early ’80s.

 JW: Before we get to the early ’80s, I want to hear more about the ERA and what you did there.

-CSW: Okay.
-There were two things that we were involved in.
+CSW: There were two things that we were involved in.
 We knew that the state of Virginia was ruled by those boys down in the Southwest portion of the state and conservative Republicans up north too, [so the ERA] wasn’t being voted out of committee.
 And so, our strategy was to try and get the right people in the legislature.
-I’m trying to think what year this was because ERA ratification was extended.
+I’m trying to remember what year this was because ERA ratification was extended.

 JW: Yes, it was extended into 1982.